kavosh8/RBFDQN/README.md

 <h1 class="code-line" data-line-start=0 data-line-end=1 ><a id="Instructions_0"></a>Instructions:</h1>
 <p class="has-line-data" data-line-start="2" data-line-end="3">Below, I explain steps necessary for running RBFDQN.
-Note that I assume you are on MacOSX, but you need to follow similar steps on other platforms. </p>
+Note that I assume you are on OSX, but you basically need to follow similar steps on other platforms. </p>

 <p >I highly recommend using Anaconda for creating and managing virtual environments.
 You can download Anaconda distribution from <a href="https://www.anaconda.com/distribution/#download-section">here</a>.
 Download and install the Python 3.7 version.</p>